yusuketomoto/chainer-fast-style/README.md

 - process time(GPU): 0.994sec (GPU TitanX)

 ## Differences from original
+#### Training
-* default `--image_size` set to 512 (original uses 256)
+* default `--image_size` set to 512 (original uses 256).
+It's slow, but time is the price you have to pay for quality
 * ability to switch off dataset cropping with `--fullsize` option.
-Crops by default, preserving aspect ratio
+Crops by default to preserve aspect ratio
 * cropping implementation uses [`ImageOps.fit`](http://pillow.readthedocs.io/en/3.1.x/reference/ImageOps.html#PIL.ImageOps.fit), which always scales and crops, whereas original uses custom solution, which upscales the image if it's smaller than `--image_size`, otherwise just crops without scaling
-* bicubic and Lanczos [resampling](http://pillow.readthedocs.io/en/3.1.x/reference/Image.html#PIL.Image.Image.resize) when scaling dataset and input style images accordingly provides sharper shrinking, whereas original uses nearest neighbour
+* bicubic and Lanczos [resampling](http://pillow.readthedocs.io/en/3.1.x/reference/Image.html#PIL.Image.Image.resize) when scaling dataset and input style images respectively provides sharper shrinking, whereas original uses nearest neighbour

+#### Generating
+* Ability to specify multiple files for input to exclude model reloading every iteration.
+The format is standard Unix path expansion rules, like `file*` or `file?.png` Don't forget to quote, otherwise the shell will expand it first.
+Saves about 0.5 sec on each image.
+* Output specifies path prefix if multiple files are used for input, otherwise a direct filename

 ## Video Processing
 The repo includes a bash script to transform your videos.
 It depends on ffmpeg.
 [Compilation instructions](https://trac.ffmpeg.org/wiki/CompilationGuide)